chef/chef-web-docs/includes_ctl_chef_server/includes_ctl_chef_server_server_admin_remove_user.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-The ``remove-server-admin-permissions`` subcommand is used to remove a user from the |webui group server_admins| group.
+The ``remove-server-admin-permissions`` subcommand is used to remove a user from the ``server-admins`` group.
 Run the command once per user removed.

 This subcommand has the following syntax: